geogardenclub/geogardenclub.github.io/docs/user-guide/beds.md

 All Gardens are required to have at least one Bed, which you specify when you first create the garden.

-If you want to define additional Beds, go to the Garden view of your Home screen, then click on the Details button for the garden, which takes you to the Timeline view of the Garden Details screen.
+If you want to define additional Beds, go to the Garden view of your Home screen, then tap on the Details button for the garden, which takes you to the Timeline view of the Garden Details screen.
 For example, here is the Timeline view in the Garden Details screen for an example garden:

 <img width="300" src="/img/user-guide/garden-details-alderwood.png"/>

-Now click the "+" button, which gives you the option to define a new Planting or Bed:
+Now tap the "+" button, which gives you the option to define a new Planting or Bed:

 <img width="300" src="/img/user-guide/garden-details-alderwood-plus-button.png"/>

-Click the "+ Bed" button to bring up the Create Bed Screen:
+Tap the "+ Bed" button to bring up the Create Bed Screen:

 <img width="300" src="/img/user-guide/create-bed.png"/>